Can You Refuse to Show ID to the Police in California?

 • If the police give you a lawful command, follow it.

-• If you must answer a question asked by the police and cannot exercise your right to remain silent, be absolutely truthful in your responses and never provide a false document.
-Lying to the police, or giving them a false document of any kind such as a fake ID or insurance card, can damage your credibility and seriously worsen your legal situation.
+• If you must answer a question asked by the police and cannot exercise your right to remain silent, be absolutely truthful in your responses and never provide false information.
+Lying to the police, or giving them a false document of any kind such as a fake ID or insurance card, will lead to further criminal charges and will most certainly secure your arrest for these acts which will worsen your legal situation.

 Getting asked for ID when walking on the streets

-No matter what the circumstances, never behave in a disrespectful or aggressive manner towards a police officer who stops you for questioning.
-While it is true that you can refuse an officer’s request for your ID, doing so could result in your arrest.
-In fact, if the police think they have probable cause to suspect you of criminal activity, and you refuse to show your ID, they may very well arrest you because your action has increased their suspicion.
-But if they do not have probable cause, and you refuse their request to show them your ID, it is quite likely they will just let you go.
+No matter what the circumstances, never behave in a disrespectful or aggressive manner towards a police officer while being questioned.
+While it is true that you can factually refuse an officer’s request for your ID when you are not lawfully detained, doing so could result in your arrest.
+In fact, if the police think they have probable cause to suspect you of criminal activity, and you refuse to show your ID, they may very well arrest you for a violation of California Penal Code § 148(a)

 Have you been charged with a criminal offense?